mtcraig/puttsparsponds/README.md

 #### Python

+Note: Due to issues with restoring saved player data back into a dictionary, I've reverted to a combined script.
+Perform the same actions as below but pay attention to modifying the required parameters throughout the code rather than just at the very top.

 Using the public ESPN API to fetch player information and daily scorecards.
 Technically these APIs are live data but I'm not querying that frequently to avoid getting red-flagged for abuse - 300 calls per day is more than enough!

 1) Run Players Update once per tournament